 TTSH is one of Singapore’s largest multi-disciplinary hospitals, with 45 clinical, allied health, and pharmacy departments, as well as 16 specialist centres.
 We see over 2,000 patients at our specialist clinics and approximately 460 patients at our emergency department every day.

 At CART, we provide ambulatory outpatient rehabilitation consultations.
 Our rehabilitation programs combine regular rehabilitation therapy with innovative robotics and virtual reality technologies.
 Aimed at achieving goal orientated and optimal outcomes for patients, our programs are innovatively structured to increase patients’ engagement in movement retraining in a fun and interactive way.

-This clinical experience report is meant to serve as an example of how the robotic equipment is integrated into the rehabilitation setting in one individual hospital.
+This clinical experience report is meant to serve as an example of how the LokomatPro and ArmeoSpring are integrated into an ambulatory rehabilitation setting in a tertiary hospital.
 It is not necessarily a standard recommendation from Hocoma.